flobee/multirename/README.md

 Notice: Auto generated file.
 All documentation was bundled in the README.md.
-For single text files have a look at the [docs](/flobee/multirename/tree/master/docs))
+For single text files have a look at the [docs](/flobee/multirename/tree/stable/docs))
-Versions: The documentation at the wiki belongs to the master branch / latest stable release.
+Versions: The documentation at the wiki belongs to the stable branch / latest stable release.
 This documentation belongs to the branch you switch to.
 The latest version you will find at the "unstable" branch.